SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Model description

-SPAWN does not explicitly model priming.
-Rather, priming emerges as a consequence of parsing and learning.
-There are two reasons priming emerges: an increase in the activation of relevant categories and an increase in the probability of reanalysis.
+Priming in SPAWN emerges as a consequence of parsing and learning.
+There are two factors that can result in priming: an increase in the activation of relevant categories and an increase in the probability of reanalysis.

-\paragraph{Increased activation:} Consider the following dative sentences from earlier: \ex.
-The lawyer sent the letter to the client. \ex.
-The lawyer sent the client the letter.
-Let us assume that in \ref{ex:po2.2}, the verb ``sent'' is associated with a \textit{PO} category, whereas in \ref{ex:do2.2} it is associated with a \textit{DO} category.
-Therefore the base-level activation for \textit{PO} category, as well as the lexical activation from ``sent'' to \textit{PO} will be higher in a model that has just parsed \ref{ex:po2.2} than in a model that has just parsed \ref{ex:do2.2}.
-Now consider that a model which has processed one of these sentences is presented with a partial target sentence ``The boy sent the \_\_\_''.
-The model is more likely to retrieve the \textit{PO} category for ``sent'', and thus more likely to produce a sentence like \ref{ex:po-target} if it has just processed \ref{ex:po2.2}, compared to if it has just processed \ref{ex:do2.2}.

-\ex.
-The boy sent the gift to his friend. \paragraph{Increased probability of re-analysis:} Consider a model that just processed a sentence like \ref{ex:np-shift2.2}, where the verb ``sent'' is assigned \textit{SHIFT} category.